puneet672003/chat-app/README.md

 - **Node.js**: Download and install from [Node.js official website](https://nodejs.org/).
 - **MongoDB**: Ensure MongoDB service is running.
 You can start it using `mongod`.
+- **DataBase**: Ensure you have a db setup with collections: credentials, publics and socials.

 ## Setup Instructions